Ever since Aiden had his first audition, several people have asked me “How did you go about it?”

-I am not an expert on this topic by any means, and my son has only done one job so far, but I am glad to share the little knowledge that I have with anyone who is interested.
+I am not an expert on this topic by any means, but I am glad to share the little knowledge that I have with anyone who is interested.
 This post will explain how to find kids modeling agencies and baby modeling agencies, as well as weed out the scam agencies from the real ones.

 Aiden is currently signed with Zuri Model and Talent, and they have offices in Los Angeles, CA and New York, NY.
 You can find a list of Los Angeles kids modeling agencies as well as baby modeling agencies below.

 The good thing is, needs always change, and you can always re-submit every 3 months to 6 months.
 Aiden has always been a natural for the camera from a very young age, so finding photos to submit were quite easy.

 Aiden has been to several auditions and old Navy was the first job he booked.
-At the time we lived about a 2.5Hr drive from Hollywood, and I made sure to commit to taking him each time he had an audition.
+At the time we lived about a 2.5 hour drive from Hollywood, and I made sure to commit to taking him each time he had an audition.